Hello Dr. Diana and other spoonies,

-You found out that in many cases of people having EDS/POTS the brain is being pushed down on the hypothamalus – which I read is a part of the brain not only controlling body temperature, hunger and thirst, but also fatigue, sleep AND circadian rhythms.
+You found out that in many cases the brain of us POTS/EDS patients is being pushed down on the hypothamalus which is a part of the brain not only controlling body temperature, hunger and thirst, but also fatigue, sleep AND circadian rhythms.
 As a result, when I read that there were cases of sighted people with tumors just over or near the hypothalamus leading to Non24, I thought pressure on the hypothalamus could lead to Non24 or other circadian rhythm disorders as well?

 Thank you (all) so much and many spoons to you!

 Greetings from Germany,